arianehanbi/Self-Supervised-Learning/README.md

 - Designed Architecture

   I used a convolutional neural network consisting of four convolutional layers and one classification layer (with the number of filter 64).
-And the backbone is designed with convolutional layers consisting of normalization layers and max-pooling layers which is similar to the previous assignment's network, and the head is made up with one convolutional layer.
+The backbone is designed with convolutional layers consisting of normalization layers and max-pooling layers which is similar to the previous assignment's network, and the head is made up with one convolutional layer.

 - Transfer Learning (Down stream task)